lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 using traditional mechanisms based on tapping points on the network fabric level.
 The reason for that is the dynamic nature of cloud native workloads including CNFs.
 When several CNFs run within one large data center the pods could be distributed to any of the servers in any of the racks.
-This means that particular communication can go via multiple network elements and as the traditional tapping setup is not configurable or capable enough,it is practically impossible to create reasonable port mirroring to capture the traces.
+This means that particular communication can go via multiple network elements and as the traditional tapping setup is not configurable or capable enough, it is practically impossible to create reasonable port mirroring to capture the traces.
 In many cases, the CNFs or their microservices run on the same node and their communication does not go via data center network fabric at all.
 Furthermore, encryption and mTLS became a de-facto standard for CNFs, so even if tapped, network traffic can not be really analyzed and so the purpose of tracing can not be fulfilled.
 Cloud native tracing mechanisms